gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 Species distribution models (SDMs) already allow to make predictions on continuous spatial scales which could be used to calculate LCBD indices.
-Theses methods, also known as bioclimatic envelope models (Araújo and Peterson, 2012), aim to predict species presence or absence based on observation of occurrences at known locations (Poisot et al., 2019).
+Theses methods, also known as bioclimatic envelope models [@ArauPete12], aim to predict species presence or absence based on observation of occurrences at known locations [@PoisLaBr19].
 This way, they generate novel ecological insights, and represent an approach yet to be applied to LCBD.
 We believe that such an approach of generating novel ecological insights for unsampled or lesser-known locations could be an interesting new perspective in the study.